They said it: hybrid UN leaders, in their own words - Mind Of The Geek

 UNITED NATIONS (PA) – Many leaders say a lot about many things that affect them, their regions, the world: this is what the United Nations General Assembly consistently produces every year.

 And each year, certain voices dominate.
-Here, The Associated Press takes the opposite approach and highlights some thoughts – delivered in pre-recorded speeches or from the United Nations podium after a year-long pandemic hiatus – from leaders who may not have made it. headlines and airtime Friday, day four of the 2021 debate.
+Here, The Associated Press takes the opposite approach and highlights some thoughts – delivered in pre-recorded speeches or from the United Nations podium after a year-long pandemic hiatus – from leaders who may not have done so. headlines and airtime on Monday, the sixth and final day of the 2021 debate.

-“Migrants have been the frontline contributors during the pandemic as essential workers in health and other emergency services.
-Yet many of them have been particularly affected due to the loss of jobs, wage cuts, lack of access to health and other social services, and forced return. “
+“In recovering from the pandemic, we cannot go back to the status quo.
+We must do better and build a greener, bluer, fairer and more sustainable future. “

 Source link